Adaptations of Sherlock Holmes: Television series

 In 2009, the BBC began making Sherlock, created by Steven Moffat and Mark Gatiss.
-Three seasons of three 90-minute episodes each were broadcast in 2010, 2012, 2014 and 2016, starring Benedict Cumberbatch as Sherlock and Martin Freeman as John.
+Four seasons of three 90-minute episodes each were broadcast in 2010, 2012, 2014 and 2016, starring Benedict Cumberbatch as Sherlock and Martin Freeman as John.
 Moriarty appears as a recurring villain.
 A special episode, "The Abominable Bride", was broadcast in January 2016, with a limited cinematic release worldwide.
 The fourth series aired January 1, 2017, with regards to it being potentially the final season - due to Cumberbatch and Freeman's busy schedules.
 The series also inspired a manga published in Japan, translated and published in US and UK by Titan Comics.

 In fall 2012, CBS premiered the series Elementary, a contemporary remake set in the United States, starring Jonny Lee Miller as Holmes and Lucy Liu as a female version of Watson.

 Sherlock Holmes has also been a prolific screen character in foreign language films, such as the Russian 2013 miniseries broadcast in November 2013.

 Sherlok Kholms premiered in November 2013 on Russia-1.
-The eight episodes were filmed in St. Petersburg, Russia and starred Igor Petrenko as Holmes and Andrey Panin as Watson.
+The eight episodes were filmed in Saint Petersburg, Russia, and starred Igor Petrenko as Holmes and Andrey Panin as Watson.

 In 2014, NHK produced a puppetry Sherlock Holmes written by Kōki Mitani.
 It is set in Beeton School, a fictional boarding school and Holmes is a fifteen-year-old pupil who lives in the room 221B of Baker House and resolves the troubles in the school but there's no murder.
 In the show, John H. Watson is his roommate, Mrs Hudson is a housemother of Baker House and James Moriarty is deputy headmaster of the school.

 Miss Sherlock premiered in 2018 and starred Yūko Takeuchi as Sara "Sherlock" Shelly Futaba and Shihori Kanjiya as Dr. Wato.
 Set in Tokyo, Japan, it is a co-production between HBO Asia and Hulu Japan.

 The Scooby-Doo and Guess Who? episode "Elementary, My Dear Shaggy" has Mystery Inc. working with a man who claims to be Sherlock Holmes (voiced by Ian James Corlett) when it came to the mystery involving the screaming skulls.
 It was never confirmed in the episode if the man was the actual Sherlock Holmes or not.

-Deadline Hollywood reports that CBS Aaron Kaplan's Kapital Entertainment, Elementary Craig Sweeny and CBS Studios are developing a medical drama series with detective elements titled Watson that will focus on Dr. John Watson a year after Holmes' murdered by Moriarty resumes his medical career as the head of a clinic dedicated to treating rare disorders.
+In 2022, it was announced that Aaron Kaplan's Kapital Entertainment and former Elementary writer Craig Sweeny are developing Watson for CBS Studios.
+It is a medical drama series with detective elements, that focuses on Watson as the lead protagonist.
+Morris Chestnut is an executive producer in the series, and also stars as the title character.
+A plot focuses on Watson who, a year after Holmes's death at Moriarty's hands, resumes his medical career as the head of a clinic dedicated to treating rare disorders.
+Robert Carlyle portrays Holmes in a recurring capacity.

-Eddie Izzard is set to play Sherlock Holmes in Sherlock's Daughter.